-- Every year we hold a mixed-age competitive sports day involving different sports for the whole school. - We also hold (in Phases 2&3) a competitive, year based race afternoon using the University of York's specially built sports track where parents and carers are invited. - A non-competitive race afternoon is held every year for Phase 1. - Every two years, an intra-school football tournament is held - We attend the City Wide P.Feasby Hockey Tournament every year. - The school attends different competitive events at Archbishop Holgate's School throughout the year including: rugby, football, athletics, orienteering, hockey and bean-bag rounders.
+- Every year we hold a mixed-age competitive sports day involving different sports for the whole school. - We also hold (in Phases 2&3) a competitive, year based race afternoon using the University of York's specially built sports track where parents and carers are invited.

+- A non-competitive race afternoon is held every year for Phase 1. - We attend various different competitions as they are arranged. - The school attends different competitive events at Archbishop Holgate's School throughout the year including: rugby, football, athletics, orienteering, hockey and bean-bag rounders. - Miss Havercorft currently teaches dance and gymnastics to children in phase 3.